 Inventories are valued at the lower of cost or market (net realizable value), determined under the first-in, first-out method.
-Inventory is recorded at cost, including material, labor and overhead costs, at December 31, 2013 and 2012.
-Cost of inventories are determined using standard cost, which approximates actual cost, on a first-in, first-out basis.
+Inventory is recorded using standard cost, including material, labor and overhead costs, at December 31, 2014 and 2013.
 The Company periodically reviews inventories for potential impairment based on quantities on hand, expectations of future use, judgments based on quality control testing data and assessments of the likelihood of scrapping or obsoleting certain inventories.